 - Consider using mystery shoppers to monitor customer service

-- Have regular contact with your customers to make sure your business is front of mind.
+- Maintain regular contact with customers to stay top of mind

 Hire a superstar part-time CFO

-To help you increase cash, profit and valuation and free you up from the burden of day-to-day opperations.
+To help you increase cash, profit and valuation and free you up from the burden of day-to-day operations.